 Nationally recognized guidelines for street and highway design recommend that sidewalks be constructed in areas with pedestrian activity, especially in residential and school areas.
 Federal policy dictates that, “… walking facilities will be incorporated into all transportation projects unless exceptional circumstances exist” (FHWA, 2000).
 The Federal Highway Administration urges state and local jurisdictions to revise programs to better construct and maintain an accessible pedestrian network.

-For more information on Federal policies and requirements at Intergrating Pedestrians into the Project Planning Process.
+For more information on federal policies and requirements at Integrating Pedestrians into the Project Planning Process.